California's Bullet Train Hurtles Towards a Multibillion-Dollar Overrun

 California is paying the

+I live in an area where the Interstate is a major trucking corridor.
+It's detestable being surrounded by heavy trucks, often driven by irresponsible drivers who will tailgate tiny passenger cars if they dare go less than 15mph over the speed limit.
+I can't imagine a route that is '16 hours straight' that wouldn't be better served by rail.

+Heavy trucks should be short-destiniation only.
+They should be used to deliver cargo from railroad depots to

-Support High Speed Rail (Score:1)
+Support High Speed Rail (Score:3, Insightful)

 I am shocked that by LA Times writer Ralph Vartabedian's article on the supposed risk and overruns to California's ongoing high-speed rail (HSR) effort.
 Vartabedian is a known opponent of HSR whose every article drips with antagonism against this project, as a quick review of his past articles will clearly show.
-Anyone who reads the purported analysis (in fact a single Powerpoint file, taken out of context) will quickly see that the article's claims are not justified -- for example, a *possible* $3B overrun
+Anyone who reads the purported analysis (in fact a single Powerpoint file, taken out of context) will quickly see that the article's claims are not justified -- for example, a *possible* $3B overrun (really less, since this compares against obsolete estimates) does not equal a 50% budget problem for a project of this size.
+The entire state stands to benefit immensely from this project, which will connect BART, Caltrain, and VTA users in the North with Metro, Metrolink, and Amtrak users in the South --- and connect both to the isolated, ignored, economically-depressed Central Valley.
+Californians, and all who believe in progress, should embrace this transformative project and reject the uniformed mudslinging by the Vartabedians of the world.

 already out-of-date (Score:2)